-Clinical Practicum Courses: As part of the baccalaureate degree in Athletic Training, students are required to actively participate and successfully complete a minimum of four different clinical practicum courses and two field experience courses in a sports medicine or Athletic Training setting.
-These practicum courses are completed during the normal academic semesters.
-These courses are part of the professional phase and require the student to commit a minimum of 180 hours per semester of clinical education experience.
-Clinical education hours are a program requirement.
-Students are to successfully complete 6 of the non-credit hour clinical requirement courses.
+Clinical Courses: As part of the baccalaureate degrees in Athletic Training and Sports Medicine, students are required to actively participate and successfully complete clinical courses in an allied health care setting.
+These clinical courses are completed during the normal academic semesters.
 The student will be given an individual education plan based on post-professional interest.